 - DashPass is complimentary which unlocks $0 delivery fees & lower service fees for a minimum of one year when you activate by 12/31/27.
 Plus, a $10 promo each month on non-restaurant orders.

-- $95 annual fee can be adjusted with Chase policy
+- $95 annual fee (see Chase policy)

 - Member FDIC